Below are answers to questions you may have about my design services:

 • My projects are not outsourced to other designers or overseas to cheap labor markets.

 • I don’t cut corners or rush my projects.
 Quality design over quick design.

 My policy is pretty standard.
 In the unlikely event you are unsatisfied with the final design, you are left with a couple of options.
 For logo design projects, you will have the option to purchase additional concepts (at pre-determined rate), or to walk away.

 If you decide to walk away from the project, I will keep the initial 50% down payment for time invested, but you are not expected to pay the remaining amount.
 Only when full payments are received, do the rights of any designs become property of the client.
 For all other (non-logo) projects, the same rules apply.

-Please note; I have yet to have a customer just walk away empty handed.
-It is my goal to make you happy, and I will do what I can to achieve just that.
+Please note; It is my goal to make you happy, and I will do what I can to achieve just that.
 However I must protect myself as well.
 Offering unlimited concepts and revisions is just not possible or realistic.
 Any design company offering this sort of deal is pure bogus.
 What does “unlimited revisions” mean…50 revisions?…100 revisions?

 You can contact me by email or phone, which ever you prefer.
 I can also meet with you in person if possible, and when necessary.
-To avoid salespeople and spammers from contacting me, I choose to only provide my phone number to clients or trusted people.
+To avoid salespeople and spammers from contacting me, I choose to only provide my phone number to clients and those who request it.